Pollux-digital-twin/pollux-user-interface/README.md

 # pollux-user-interface

-This repository is part of the Pollux digital twin of the MRDH/People project.
+This repository is part of the TNO PolluX Digital Twin

 It includes the web based user interface repository of the Pollux Digital Twin